IUDataStructuresCourse/course-web-page-fall-2022/lectures/Aug-24.md

     A_orig: | 1 2 3 4 5
     A_:     | 5 1 2 3 4

-Looking at the above, let's first focus on the front part of the array, the elements before the line.
+Looking at the above, let's focus on the front part of the array, the elements before the line.
 There's an easy pattern: the elements in the front part of A are the same as those in the front part of A_orig.

 What about the back part, i.e. the elements after the line?
-The back part of A is the rotated version of the back part of A_orig.
+The back part of A is the rotated version of the back part of A_orig!

 We write down the loop invariant as another function: